What is IO-Link?

 Event data: Notifications such as error messages, which are sent from the IO-Link device to the IO-Link master as soon as the event occurs, e.g., overheating.

-Our product portfolio for communication down to the last meter:
+Our product portfolio for communication from start to finish:

 - IO-Link masters for IP20 and IP67